ztrank/azimuth-service-layer/README.md

 5. Typed responses

 ## What does this expose
+1. In Individual Packages:
     1. Typed Requests
     2. Typed Responses
     3. Typed Services
+2. In ServiceLayer package
+    1. ServiceFactory

 ## What does a Service Factory look like?
 `ServiceFactory<T>(schema: string): Observable<T>;`